linxuyalun/devops/README.md

 ### Demo

-We manage our project by submodule, and here are our [front-end code](https://github.com/pengy14/Argus-front) and [back-end code](https://github.com/JamesCao2048/Argus_Backend).
+We manage our project by submodule, and here are our source code of  [front-end](https://github.com/pengy14/Argus-front) and [back-end](https://github.com/JamesCao2048/Argus_Backend).

 ## Cloud Native